 A number of years ago, when my daughter was a smidgen under one year old, my wife and I, along with our little precious bundle, boarded a Delta flight to head across the US to Los Angeles.
 It was a hot day in May and a long-time, dear friend of ours was getting married.
 We were thrilled to be part of the whole event.
 The flight was relatively seamless – as all good flights are – but our descent, well….that was another matter entirely.

-As we began our descent into the LA area, there were thunderstorms circling about and our descent felt more like a crazy ride at Six Flags.
-We were bumped violently up and down, aide to side; many people were expressing their concerns.
+As we began our descent into the LA area, there were thunderstorms circling about and our descent felt more like a crazy roller coaster ride at Six Flags.
+We were bumped violently up and down, side to side; many people were expressing their concerns.
 They clenched both their teeth and their seats.
 We were all in danger of “woofing our cookies”, so to speak.

 Now, about 5 rows up, an older gentleman angrily blurted out, “Shut that kid up!”
 Now, to be honest, I get it.
 It’s a rough ride.
 It’s unnerving.
 Sure.
 Who wants to be thrown violently around and then have to listen to a screaming child?
 Who wants to listen to a crying baby when they’re about ready to woof their cookies?
 But, as an adult in these circumstances, you know two very important things this little one does not know.
 You know why you feel the way you do and you know that it will all be over soon.
 She knows neither the first thing nor the second!